Family background

 Occupation & interests

-Skinner was a bricklayer.
-For a considerable number of years, he was actively associated with the Builders and Contractors Association of NSW.
-Alfred Skinner took a keen interest in the promotion of friendly societies and at Redfern founded the Royal Oak Lodge of Grand United Order of Oddfellows.
-He was also a Freemason and a member of the Cambrian Lodge of Freemasons.
+Alfred Skinner was a prominent member of the Builders and Contractor’s Association of NSW.
+He took a keen interesting promotion of benefit and friendly societies, which he considered conducive to the welfare of his fellowmen, and founded at Redfern the Royal Oak Lodge of the Grand United Order of Oddfellows.
+He also exhibited an interest in Masonic Affairs.

 Local government service

 Alfred Skinner was an alderman on Alexandria Council 1872-76.
+Skinner was also an alderman on Redfern Council, representing Belmore Ward, in 1886-88.

 References